Mount Damavand: Symbolism and mythology

 Damavand is a significant mountain in Persian mythology.
 It is the symbol of Iranian resistance against despotism and foreign rule in Persian poetry and literature.
 In Zoroastrian texts and mythology, the three-headed dragon Aži Dahāka was chained within Mount Damāvand, there to remain until the end of the world.
 In a later version of the same legend, the tyrant Zahhāk was also chained in a cave somewhere in Mount Damāvand after being defeated by Kāveh and Fereydūn.

-The mountain is said to hold magical powers in the Shahnameh.
+The mountain is said to hold magical powers in the epic Shahnameh.
 Damāvand has also been named in the Iranian legend of Arash (as recounted by Bal'ami) as the location from which the hero shot his magical arrow to mark the border of Iran, during the border dispute between Iran and Turan.
-The poem Damāvand by Mohammad Taqī Bahār is also one fine example of the mountain's significance in Persian literature.
+The poem Damāvand by Mohammad Taqī Bahār is also one example of the mountain's significance in Persian literature.
 The first verse of this poem reads: